ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_wrangling_SOP.md

 A detailed guide to performing secondary review [can be found here](secondary_review_SOP).

-Once both the Primary and Secondary wrangler are happy with the submission and it is valid in ingest, the data files can be moved from the contributor bucket into the ingest upload area.
+Once both the Primary and Secondary wrangler are happy with the submission and it is valid in ingest, move the dataset tracker ticket to the `Ready to Export` pipeline of the [Dataset wrangling board](https://github.com/ebi-ait/hca-ebi-wrangler-central#workspaces/dataset-wrangling-status-5f994cb88e0805001759d2e9/board?repos=261790554) and change the `hca_status` to 'ready to export' in the [Dataset Tracking Sheet](https://docs.google.com/spreadsheets/d/1rm5NZQjE-9rZ2YmK_HwjW-LgvFTTLs7Q6MzHbhPftRE/edit#gid=0).
+The data files can now be moved from the contributor bucket into the ingest upload area.

 ## Transferring a contributor's raw data to ingest UI using `hca-util sync`